andreipfeiffer/manifesto/README.md

 1. 🧬 **Avoid creating the wrong abstractions**
    Evaluate only the current needs when implementing a new feature.
 Create an abstraction only when you have more than one use-case.
 Let the [Desire Lines](https://en.wikipedia.org/wiki/Desire_path) unravel themselves.

-2. 🎳 **Re-evaluate all use-cases when changing an existing feature**
+2. 🎳 **Re-evaluate all use-cases when changing an existing abstraction, or feature**
-   When you need to extend existing features with additional functionality, don't focus only on your specific use-case.
+   Always question the high inertia of abstractions.
+When you need to extend existing abstractions or features with additional functionality, don't focus only on your specific use-case.
 Consider all the use-cases and re-think the implementation if needed.

 3. 🐸 **Avoid [boiling frogs](https://en.wikipedia.org/wiki/Boiling_frog) and fix [broken windows](https://en.wikipedia.org/wiki/Broken_windows_theory)**
    Always [refactor](#-refactoring) when something doesn't feel right.
 Keep the [entropy](https://en.wikipedia.org/wiki/Software_entropy) in check.